smallk/smallk/sphinx/source/pages_smallkAPI.rst

 	void HierNmf2WithFlat(const unsigned int num_clusters)

 This function performs hierarchical clustering on the loaded matrix, exactly as described for HierNmf2.
 In addition, it also computes a flat clustering result.
 Thus four output files are generated.
-The flat clustering result files are ‘assignments_flat_N.csv’ and ‘clusters_N.{json, xml}’.
+The flat clustering result files are ``assignments_flat_N.csv`` and ``clusters_N.{json, xml}``.
 The cluster file contents are documented below in the section on the flatclust command line application.